KenKundert/inform/README.rst

 Several utility functions are provided for your convenience.
 They are often helpful when creating messages.

-indent(text, leader='    ', sep='\n', first=None):
+indent(text, leader='    ',  first=0, stops=1, sep='\n'):
     Indents the text.
-If first is None, the leader is added to the beginning of every line, otherwise first is added to the first line and leader is added to every other.
+Multiples of *leader* are added to the beginning of the lines to indent.  *first* is the number of indentations used for the first line relative to the others (may be negative but (first + stops) should not be. *stops* is the default number of indentations to use. *sep* is the string used to separate the lines.

 conjoin(iterable, conj=' and ', sep=', '):
     Like ''.join(), but allows you to specify a conjunction that is placed